Playwriting Workshop for Middle School

 - How to listen and respond respectfully to your fellow playwrights’ writing

-- Strategies for sparking your creativity — brainstorming, improv games, journaling, collage making/world building, writing prompts, and listening
+- Strategies for sparking your creativity — brainstorming, improv games, listening, journaling, world building, writing prompts, and more

 Who Should Register